 A small warning before we begin, this is not an article about a brand-spanking-new piece of Oracle technology that is about to change your world forever.
-This piece is about something that has been around for a while now, but strangely seems to be underutilised: E-Business Suite Mobile Applications.
+This piece is about something that has been around for a while now but strangely seems to be under-used: E-Business Suite Mobile Applications.

-These applications live on your phone or tablet and between them offer various business functions that you would otherwise have to log into E-Business Suite in order to perform, such as approving someone’s expenses, raising a purchase order or entering your timesheet (I did mention this stuff isn’t earth-shattering remember).
+These applications live on your phone or tablet and between them perform various business functions that you would otherwise have to log into E-Business Suite proper to perform such as approving someone’s expenses, raising a purchase order or entering your timesheet (I did mention this stuff isn’t earth-shattering remember).

-I have worked with Oracle Enterprise Resource Planning (ERP) applications since the mid-1990s and the take-up of the mobile application suite has never been huge.
-This means that people who pay Oracle money for the pleasure of using EBS are missing out on some handy and time-saving applications.
+I have worked with Oracle ERP applications since the mid-1990s and the take-up of the mobile application suite has never been huge.
+Which means that a lot of people who pay Oracle a lot of money for the pleasure of using EBS are missing out on some really handy and time-saving applications.

 The first thing to know about these applications is that they are free.
-To be accurate, they are free if you already have an EBS license for the related back-end module e.g. if you are licensed for procurement apps, you can download Mobile Procurement and likewise Mobile Expenses is yours if you have a license for Internet Expenses.
+To be accurate they are free if you already have an EBS license for the related back-end module e.g. if you are licensed for procurement apps you can download Mobile Procurement, Mobile Expenses is yours if you have a license for Internet Expenses.
 All you have to do is go to the iStore if you have an Apple device or the Play Store if you run Android and search for ‘Oracle America Inc.’.

 The list of applications you will find includes: